 Chase Freedom cards are accessible to people with credit scores of roughly 690 or above.
 Though there is no guarantee, this is more accessible than the other cards in the Chase family that typically require a credit score of 750 or higher.

 What Credit Score do You Need for a Chase Credit Card?

 People have the best chance of qualifying for a Chase Freedom credit card when they have a credit score of 690 or above, meaning a good or excellent credit score.

 On the other hand, the Chase Freedom Unlimited and the Chase Sapphire are meant for people with very good and excellent scores of 720 or higher.

 That said, score alone is not the only factor.
 Income is also very important.
-If your score is between good and excellent, the best thing to do is check your approval odds with a free service like Mint or Credit Karma.
+If your score is between good and excellent, the best thing to do is check your approval odds with a free service like Credit Sesame.